How to Make Scented Candles

 candles

-Soy wax flakes are derived from a natural source.
+Soy Wax flakes are derived from a natural source.
 However, you do need to be cautious because sometimes it can come from sources where it has been sprayed with toxic chemicals and pesticides.
 You cannot always guarantee looking at the descriptions online that it is not GMO soy.
 Do your homework if this is important to you.

 Many candle makers choose soy as their preferred wax base for making scented candles.
 Soy is well known and widely utilized for producing an even and consistent release of fragrance, generally, for the entire burn time.

-Soy tends towards clean burning and it is widely reported that it is easy to combine with wax dyes.
+Soy tends towards clean burning and it is widely reported that it is easy to combine with Wax dyes.

 It has a wonderfully creamy color and the smooth texture is highly appealing.
 This is generally why it is the choice for people purveying that luxury aesthetic.